 The tropical cyclone (typhoon) season in Taiwan normally runs from May to November.
-The Central Weather Bureau provides information and forecasts about approaching storms.
 In the event of a typhoon you should follow the advice of the local authorities and monitor alerts issued by the Central Weather Bureau.
 See Natural Disasters

 There has been a significant increase in cases of dengue fever.
 See Health